Cleantech Chronicles Part 5 – Clean Water + Material Inputs

 The University of British Columbia, Madjid Mohseni (Professor)

-Company and product snapshot: Per- and polyfluoroalkyl substances (PFAS), commonly known as “forever chemicals,” have contaminated water supplies worldwide due to decades of fluoropolymer use, adversely affecting the drinking water quality for hundreds of millions of people.
+Company and product snapshot: Per- and polyfluoroalkyl substances (PFAS), commonly known as forever chemicals, have contaminated water supplies worldwide due to decades of fluoropolymer use, adversely affecting the drinking water quality for hundreds of millions of people.
 Addressing PFAS contamination has become a global priority, as many common PFAS are highly toxic and cannot be effectively removed by existing technologies.
-Madjid Mohseni and his team in the Department of Chemical and Biological Engineering at UBC have developed a novel adsorbent technology capable of capturing a broad spectrum of PFAS—including short- and long-chain, anionic, cationic, and zwitterionic forms—followed by their complete destruction.
+Madjid Mohseni and his team in the Department of Chemical and Biological Engineering at UBC have developed a novel adsorbent technology capable of capturing a broad spectrum of PFAS—including short and long-chain, anionic, cationic, and zwitterionic forms—enabling their complete destruction.
 The adsorbent, currently at TRL7, has been successfully validated through yearlong field demonstrations.
-It stands out for its ability to be regenerated and reused, offering a sustainable solution that reduces disposal burdens and appeals to environmentally conscious clients.
+It stands out for its reusable and regenerative qualities, offering a sustainable solution that reduces disposal burdens and appeals to environmentally conscious clients.

 Who will be able to use it: With increasingly stringent regulations across jurisdictions and rising public concern, there is significant demand among water utilities, municipalities, contaminated sites, and various industries using fluoropolymers in their processes for effective solutions.